Calibrating the negative interpretation: The constructive core of intuitionistic analysis

 Weaker subsystems of {\bf B} are distinguished by restrictions on AC$_{00}$, which in turn determine the classical omega-models of the subsystems.
-Classical omega-models are important for constructive analysis because (a) Bishop's mathematics is consistent with classical mathematics, and (b) it is reasonable to assume that the constructive natural numbers are standard.
+Classical omega-models are important for constructive analysis because (a) Bishop's work is consistent with classical mathematics, and (b) the simplest assumption is that the constructive natural numbers are standard.